Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 **2. Azure Web App**

-Next we create a web app.
+Next we create a Web App.
 In the following example, replace <AppName> with a globally unique app name (valid characters are a-z, 0-9, and -).
 The runtime is set to NODE|6.9.
 To see all supported runtimes, run az webapp list-runtimes:

     az webapp create --resource-group "<MyResourceGroup>" --plan "<MyAppServicePlan>" --name "<AppName>" --runtime "NODE|6.9" --deployment-local-git

-After the web app is created, the Azure CLI outputs something similar to the following:
+After the Web App is created, the Azure CLI outputs something similar to the following:

     {